wuguishifu/page-parser/README.md

 ## Version 1.0.1

-Currently, div, p, and br default classes are implemented.
-Tree works with componentDefinition and DefaultComponent.
+Currently, div, p, br, img, and a default tags are implemented.
+Spacers hspace and vpsace are also implemented.
+Tree component works with componentDefinition and DefaultComponent.
+Bin npx script works to compile a TeX file into a React commponent.

 ## Installation

-NPM:
+npm:

 ```.
 npm i @wuguishifu/page-parser